pavanpreet-gandhi/pavanpreet-gandhi.github.io/_portfolio/portfolio-1.md

 * Developing LLM agents that generate actions **token-by-token**, offering greater flexibility.
 * Comparing agents that **verbalize reasoning steps** against those generating actions **directly**.
 * Implementing a **nested PPO-based RL algorithm** for fine-tuning (using LLaMA-3.2-3B-Instruct with LoRA) to precisely assign credit during the decision process.
-* Testing rigorously in **BabyAI-Text**, a challenging environment requiring language understanding and navigation.
+* Testing in **BabyAI-Text**, a text-based environment requiring language understanding and navigation.

 ---